mgatto/REST-Spellchecker/README.md

     ```
     sudo apt-get install hunspell libhunspell-dev hunspell-en-us hunspell-fr
     ```
+    There are virtual packages which group together multiple locales for each language.
+    You probably want those to save some typing, but the above is laser-specific.

-    Apparently, libhunspell is placed in `/usr/lib/i386-linux-gnu/` but Text::Hunspell really wants it to be in `/usr/lib/`, so symlink it:
+    Libhunspell is installed into `/usr/lib/i386-linux-gnu/` but Text::Hunspell only looks for it in `/usr/lib/` (at least when we install directly from CPAN), so symlink it:
     ```
     sudo /bin/ln -s /usr/lib/i386-linux-gnu/libhunspell.so /usr/lib/libhunspell.so
     ```